klymacks/JOBS-Showcase/README.md

 ## 📸 Screenshots

-> Add screenshots of your application here
+> Adding screenshots of my application here
-> Place them in the \screenshots/\ directory
+> Will place them in the \screenshots/\ directory

 ## 🏗️ Architecture